 Once the Grade One children have left the “Opening Assembly” for their classroom, the class teachers and guardians of the other classes have a chance to give everyone present an overview, a picture, an idea of what is to come in the school year.

 In the following spring, another Rose Ceremony will take place.
-This time our new graduates will be presented with a rose and good wishes for the future, marking their transition into the world.
-And thus a full cycle has been made.
+This time our soon to be graduates will be presented with a rose from the Grade 1 students along with good wishes for the future, thus marking their transition into the world.
+A full cycle has been made.

 At the spring ceremony, each class presents a contribution from their years’ work, and the Grade 12 students have a chance to reminisce and experience what they have learned over the years.
 This strong connection between the two ceremonies is experienced by all students, and they belong to the favourites for students and teachers alike.